Is North Dakota's population growing or shrinking?

 A state’s population is influenced by three factors:

-• Domestic migration, moving between states: North Dakota’s population change from domestic migration was negative, with about 291 more people leaving for another state than moving in.
+- Domestic migration, moving between states: North Dakota’s population change from domestic migration was positive, with about 512 more people moving to North Dakota from other states than leaving.

 Components of population change

-Williams County led North Dakota in percent population increase between 2023 and 2024 at 3.7%.
-Slope County ranked last with a 2.8% decline.
+Williams County led North Dakota in percent population increase between 2023 and 2024 at 3.7 percent.
+Slope County ranked last with a 2.8 percent decline.

 Between 2023 and 2024, Williams County gained 3.7% in population, the largest increase in North Dakota.